What TSA Allows and Restricts: A-Z Travel Security Guide

 Now, what about ammunition?

-• You can store ammo in a magazine as long as the bullets are completely enclosed.
+• Some airlines allow ammunition to be transported in magazines as long as the bullets are completely enclosed.

 • Ammunition must be in your checked luggage.